kalbir/personal-awesome-list/README.md

 ## People

+- [Building Inclusive Engineering Teams](https://www.youtube.com/watch?v=SYsI-6_csMY) &mdash; *the* talk outlining the why and the how of building inclusive teams.
+So much that I kinda know but put super clearly.
+By Mekka Okereke, an engineering manager at Google.

 - [Who I want to work for](https://medium.com/@keavy/who-i-want-to-work-for-b04ce972c202) &mdash; Great list of characteristics of someone you'd want to work for, by GitHub senior engineer @keavy.

 - [How to socialize changes at work](https://chelseatroy.com/2018/02/25/how-to-socialize-big-changes-at-work-part-1-start-at-the-grassroots-level/) &mdash; this is pretty much exactly what I think about introducing change into teams.
 This part is about finding allies and how to introduce your idea.
 It's as if I wrote it.